Gary Kildall: Personal life

-Death
+Death and legacy

 On July 8, 1994, at the age of 52, Kildall sustained a head injury at the Franklin Street Bar & Grill, a biker bar in Monterey, California.
 The exact circumstances of the injury are unclear.
 Various sources have claimed he fell from a chair, fell down steps, or was assaulted because he had entered the establishment wearing Harley-Davidson leathers.
-Harold Evans, in They Made America, states that Kildall "stumbled and hit his head" inside the premises, and "was found on the floor."
+Harold Evans, in They Made America, states that Kildall "stumbled and hit his head" inside the premises, and "was found on the floor".

-Following the injury, Kildall was discharged from the hospital twice.
+After the injury, Kildall was discharged from a hospital twice.
 He was pronounced dead at the Community Hospital of the Monterey Peninsula, on July 11, 1994.

-An autopsy, conducted on July 12, did not conclusively determine the cause of death.
+An autopsy, performed on July 12, did not conclusively determine the cause of death.
 Evans states that Kildall's head injury triggered a cerebral hemorrhage, causing a blood clot to form inside the skull.
-A CP/M Usenet FAQ states that Kildall was concussed due to his injury, and died of a heart attack; the connection between the two is unclear.
+A CP/M Usenet FAQ states that Kildall was concussed due to his injury, and died of heart failure; the relation between the two is unclear.
+Medical evidence of chronic alcoholism was found during the autopsy.

-Initial news reports and police investigation viewed Kildall's death as a possible homicide.
-According to the coroner's report, Kildall's fatal injury may have taken place "as a result of foul play," and the case was referred to the Monterey Police Department.
+Initial news reports and police investigation considered Kildall's death as a possible homicide.
+According to the coroner's report, Kildall's fatal injury may have occurred "as a result of foul play," and the case was referred to the Monterey Police Department.
 "We're going to investigate it as a possible homicide," said police Sgt.
 Frank Sollecito.
-"I'm not going to flat-out say it's a homicide."
+"I'm not going to flat-out say it's a homicide".

 Kildall's body was cremated.
 His remains were buried in Evergreen Washelli Memorial Park, in north Seattle.

 Recognition

-Following the announcement of Kildall's death, Bill Gates commented that he was "one of the original pioneers of the PC revolution" and "a very creative computer scientist who did excellent work.
+After the announcement of Kildall's death, Bill Gates commented that he was "one of the original pioneers of the PC revolution" and "a very creative computer scientist who did excellent work.
 Although we were competitors, I always had tremendous respect for his contributions to the PC industry.
 His untimely death was very unfortunate and his work will be missed."

+Stewart Cheifet, his co-host on Computer Chronicles, said that Kildall was his "favorite guy" and praised his skills and contributions to the development of personal computing.
+Cheifet also commented: "Gary's problem was that he was too much of a gentleman.
+He wasn't a killer business kind of guy", adding that he was "a decent man in a business that was hard to succeed in if you were decent."

-In March 1995, Kildall was posthumously honored by the Software Publishers Association (SPA) for his contributions to the microcomputer industry:
+In March 1995, Kildall was honored posthumously by the Software Publishers Association (SPA) for his contributions to the microcomputer industry: